jonnonz1/nz-statute-book/acts/public/2017/christ-church-cathedral-reinstatement-act-2017.md

   (c) the Minister is satisfied that there is unanimous or near unanimous support for the order from those leaders.
 (3) The draft order provided under subsection (2)﻿(b) must be accompanied by a draft of the Minister’s reasons for a recommendation under subsection (2) (including why the draft order is appropriate).
 (4) Where a draft of the order has been subject to the process under subsection (2)﻿(b) or (c), that paragraph applies to a subsequent draft of the order only if the Minister considers that, given the differences between the drafts, it would be appropriate to repeat the process.
+(5) An order under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 20 Order to add Acts revoked if not approved by House
 (1) An Order in Council under section 19 is revoked on the expiry of the relevant period (unless it is earlier revoked) if no motion to approve the order is agreed to by the House of Representatives within that period.
 (2) The relevant period is the longer of the following:
   (a) the period of 10 sitting days of the House of Representatives after the date on which the order is made:
-  (b) the period of 28 days after the date on which notice that the order has been made is given in the Gazette.
+  (b) the period of 28 days after the date on which the order is published under the Legislation Act 2019.
 (3) An order under section 8 that relates to an Act specified by an Order in Council under section 19 that is revoked under subsection (1) is also revoked at the same time.

 ### 21 Reasons for order must be published